derwin12/xLightsMapper/README.md

 .. try to identify by type, pixels, submodels

-.. use local description as a hint guide to match to vendor [ppd wreath] . use alias to match
+.. use local description as a hint guide to match to vendor [ppd wreath] . use alias to match Vendor props